vasilenko-gt/urlgenerator/README.md

 You can go to the page where all your generated addresses will be before

 By clicking the button 'share' you will be redirected to page, where you can send a short address to another user by mail

+<h4>Application background</h4>

+- Has a registration system

+- Checks the specified address for originality(u can look in the model)

+- Has prescribed validates in the model

+- Has a task for "create 10 test users"

+- Has a test for send a message for the last registered user : "https://immense-mountain-33372.herokuapp.com/rails/mailers/user_mailer/sample_mail_preview"